Kanako Yonekura

 Kanako Yonekura (米倉加奈子, Yonekura Kanako) is a badminton player from Japan.

 Yonekura won the gold in women's singles of the badminton tournament in the 1998 Bangkok Asian Games, by defeating Gong Zhichao of People's Republic of China in the final.

 She played badminton at the 2004 Summer Olympics, losing to Camilla Martin of Denmark in the round of 32.

+Career

+At the 1997 Chinese Taipei International, Yonekura finished runner-up to Chan Ya-lin.